Menu

 Volunteering in Madrid

-Volunteering helps you form roots and feel at home because not only will you meet new people, but you'll also be investing in your new community.
+Volunteering is a wonderful way to establish roots and feel at home in Madrid.
+It not only helps you connect with new people, but you'll also be contributing meaningfully to your new community.
 Madrid has many non-profit organizations that need volunteers of all backgrounds, no Spanish required.

 Madrid for Refugees is run by international volunteers who work to help refugees build a life for themselves in the city.
 Just to note, a six-month commitment is required.